Heritage Listed Properties

 Heritage listing of a property is undertaken to preserve it's historical significance for future generations.
 Heritage listing can be at a national, state or local level.

-There are two ways to see if you property is heritage listed:
+There are three ways to see if your property is heritage listed:

 What rules apply to heritage listed items?

-If your property is heritage listed, please be aware that special rules apply for development; buildings cannot be demolished or redeveloped without approval from us (unless the proposed work is very minor) and trees on the property may also require approval prior to lopping or removal.
+If your property is heritage listed, please be aware that special rules apply for development.
+Buildings cannot be demolished or redeveloped without approval from us (unless the proposed work is very minor) and trees on the property may also require approval prior to lopping or removal.
 To determine if the works are considered very minor, please contact us.

 If you want to renovate, build something new or subdivide, detailed plans and reports must be lodged with a Development Application.
-The plans must show how you will maintain the heritage values of the property. .
+The plans must show how you will maintain the heritage values of the heritage item.